AndrewMcg2309/SpaceBattle/README.md

 - Ship turns on a scale to have the top facing the enemy
 - Other ships moving in straight line
 #### Display
-- Ships moving alonside each other towards the enemy ship
+- Ships moving alongside each other towards the enemy ship

 ### Scene 3
 #### Camera